A Virtual CLE Celebrating the Career of an Extraordinary Jurist

 Guthrie stalwart Sally Wingert portrays Ruth Bader Ginsburg.
 Wingert is a local legend, appearing on Broadway as well as all of the major stages of the Twin Cities and beyond, garnering numerous Ivey Awards for her acting acumen.

-RBG CLE: Ethics is a virtual presentation, being offered on Zoom on April 8 from 8 – 11 AM.
+RBG CLE: Ethics is a virtual presentation, being offered on demand until April 16th.
 Accredited for two Elimination of Bias hours, it costs $180.